Our Services

 Helpful Resources

-Bone loss can start silently in your 30s and 40s; there are several factors to consider, and early clues include gradual height loss, back pain from small spinal fractures, weaker grip, receding gums, stress fractures, or fractures from minor falls, especially with risks like family history, low body weight, smoking, heavy alcohol use, certain medications, autoimmune or thyroid disease, digestive disorders, early menopause, or low testosterone.
-Prevention and next steps include adequate calcium and vitamin D, regular weight-bearing and strength training, not smoking, limiting alcohol, keeping a healthy weight, reviewing medicines, and asking about early DEXA and blood tests if you have risks; see below for key details that can shape your personal plan, including when to use a symptom checker and considerations for men.
+Bone loss often begins silently in your 30s and 40s.
+Early warning signs include gradual height loss, back pain from small spinal fractures, weaker grip strength, receding gums, stress fractures, or fractures from minor falls.
+Key risk factors include family history, low body weight, smoking, heavy alcohol use, certain medications, autoimmune or thyroid disease, digestive disorders, early menopause, and low testosterone in men.

 The good news?
 Early awareness gives you real power to prevent or slow it down.